Process Description of ZR-LNG

 Refrigeration is effected in two expander circuits, a high temperature circuit indicated in red and a low temperature circuit shown in blue.
-Chilled gases from expanders CX1 and CX2 are routed to the cold box for cooling duty and then returned to the expanders by the recycle compressor CP1.
-Flash gas is also routed through the cold box and recaptured to the system by a small compressor CP2 which feeds the suction of the recycle compressor.
-The expanders are configured as companders and operate in series with the recycle gas compressor (Fig 2), recovering approximately 35% of the power required to run the system.
+Chilled gases from expanders EX1 and EX2 are routed to the cold box for cooling duty and then returned to the expanders by the recycle compressor CP1.
+Flash gas is recaptured to the system by a small compressor CP2 and routed through the cold box to the suction of the recycle compressor for return to the expanders.
+The expanders are configured as companders and operate in series with the recycle gas compressor (Fig 2), producing approximately 35% of the power required to run the system.

 ZR-LNG is similar in concept to nitrogen schemes.
 However it enjoys a fundamental advantage as methane has a higher specific heat than nitrogen.
 This significantly reduces circulating flows which in turn reduces power consumption and pipe sizes.

-A patented feature is that a partial liquefaction takes place in the low temperature expander CX2 – this very efficiently converts latent heat directly into mechanical work and also permits a reduction in heat transfer area and cost of the main heat exchanger HX1.
-An optional liquid turbine TU1 in the LNG run down line also improves efficiency by providing a significant chilling effect.
+A patented feature is that a partial liquefaction takes place in the low temperature expander EX2 – this very efficiently converts latent heat directly into mechanical work and also permits a reduction in heat transfer area and cost of the main heat exchanger HX1.
+As an option, a liquid turbine may also be installed in the LNG run down line further to improve efficiency.

-These features, together with the optimised distribution of flows, temperatures and pressures in the expander circuits makes for a highly efficient system, around 300kWh/tonne in temperate climates; equivalent or better than single mixed refrigerant processes, and 25-30% lower than dual nitrogen expander processes.
+These features, together with the optimised distribution of flows, temperatures and pressures in the expander circuits makes for a highly efficient system, around 300kWh/tonne in temperate climates; the highest methane cycle efficiency commercially available, equivalent or better than single mixed refrigerant processes, and 25-30% lower than dual nitrogen expander processes.
 ZR-LNG achieves this without feed gas pre-cooling, providing a very simple low equipment count facility.
 The low power demand also reduces CO2 emissions.

 Because of its open methane cycle configuration ZR-LNG also lends itself to three very useful alternate process configurations.

 All liquefaction technologies consume more power at lower feed gas pressures.
-ZR-LNG can boost low pressure feed gases by routing feed gas after liquids separation in SP1 back to an inter-stage suction point of the recycle gas compressor, instead of to Zones 2 & 3 of the liquefaction section of the cold box (Fig 3).
-This provides a higher liquefaction pressure decoupled from the feed gas pressure, enhancing liquefaction efficiency without need for a separate feed gas compression plant.
+ZR-LNG can boost low pressure feed gases by routing feed gas to a suction point in the recycle gas compression train.
+IPL thus provides a higher liquefaction pressure decoupled from the feed gas pressure, enhancing liquefaction efficiency and LNG production without need for a separate feed gas compression plant (Fig 3).